goren-lab/ChIPmunk/README.md

 ```

 If you do not have root access, you can set `--prefix=$HOME`, which will install `chipmunk` to `~/bin/chipmunk`.
-If you get a pkg-config error, you may need to set PKG_CONFIG_PATH to a directory where it kind find `htslib.pc`.
+If you get a pkg-config error, you may need to set PKG_CONFIG_PATH to a directory where it can find `htslib.pc`.

 Typing `chipmunk --help` should show a help message if ChIPmunk was successfully installed.